mongodb-partners/Atlas_to_Redshift/README.md

 f.
 Note down the database instance, database name ,username and password to be referenced in the [future step](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=down%20in%20the-,previous%20step,-.).

 g.
-[Create an AWS role](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html#:~:text=the%20following%20procedure.-,To%20create,-a%20role%20for) with AmazonDMSRedshiftS3Role and AWSGlueServiceRole policies and note down the role name.
+[Create an AWS role](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_job-functions_create-policies.html#:~:text=the%20following%20procedure.-,To%20create,-a%20role%20for) with AmazonDMSRedshiftS3Role and AWSGlueServiceRole policies to be used for the Glue Job and note down the role name.

 h.
 Create an AWS Glue connection with the Amazon Redshift Database, by following the below steps.